 Landseer, Thomas (1795 London 1880).
 The Quarrel on the Market.
 Two women, the one balancing a basket tray with a carp on her head, the other putting out her tongue together with an obscene gesture.
 Both as humanly dressed monkeys.
 Etching.
 (1827/28.)
 8 × 6½ in (20.2 × 16.6 cm).

 Rümann, Das Illustrierte Buch des 19.
-Jhdts., Leipsic 1930, pp. 99 ff.; Nagler 1; Thieme-Becker XXII, 305. – On especially wide-margined buff paper. – Upper and right lateral margin, quite minimally also the lower margin, feebly foxing in the outside parts. – With Pope’s stanza (not Swift as stated in the plate) from The Alley:
+Jhdts., Leipsic 1930, pp. 99 ff.; Nagler 1; Thieme-Becker XXII, 305. – On especially wide-margined strong paper. – Upper and right lateral margin, quite minimally also the lower margin, feebly foxing in the outside parts. – With Pope’s stanza (not Swift as stated in the plate) from The Alley: